yegor256/blog/_drafts/defensive.md

   void export(File file) {
     if (file == null) {
       throw new IllegalArgumentException(
-        "file is NULL, can't export"
+        "File is NULL; can't export."
       );
     }
     if (file.exists()) {
       throw new IllegalArgumentException(
-        "file already exists"
+        "File already exists."
       );
     }
-    // export the report to the file
+    // Export the report to the file
   }
 }
 {% endhighlight %}

 Pretty [defensive](https://en.wikipedia.org/wiki/Defensive_programming), right?
-If we remove these validations, the code will be way shorter, but it will crash with rather confusing messages, if `NULL` is provided by the client.
+If we remove these validations, the code will be much shorter, but it will crash with rather confusing messages if `NULL` is provided by the client.
 Moreover, if the file already exists, our `Report` will silently overwrite it.
 Pretty dangerous, right?

-Yes, we must protect ourselves and we must be defensive.
+Yes, we must protect ourselves, and we must be defensive.

-But not this way.
-Not by bloating the class with validations, which have nothing to do with its core functionality.
-Instead, we should use decorators, which will do the validation.
+But not this way, not by bloating the class with validations that have nothing to do with its core functionality.
+Instead, we should use decorators to do the validation.
 Here is how.
 First, there must be an interface `Report`:

 {% highlight java %}